cysouw/diathesis/text/c03_prepositions.md

 - Ich habe gestampft.
 Ich bin durch den Garten gestampft/geschwankt/getanzt
 - Der Pinguin hat mit dem Kopf gewackelt.
 Der Pinguin ist durch meine Beine gewackelt.
 - Ich habe gestern geklettert.
 Ich bin gestern auf den Berg geklettert.

+### [ –\hspace{1pt}– | NL ] Weather-like manner of movement {#sec:prepositions-weather-manner-movement}

+Many weather verbs like *wehen* 'to blow' \Next allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
+In such constructions are location seems obligatory.

+\ex.
+ \a.
+Es weht.
+ \b.
+Die Blätter wehen durch die Luft.

+There appears to be a slight semantic difference between examples in which the nominative subject is a patient-like argument of the weather phenomenon, like in \Last, and example in which an action is performed in a way reminiscent of the weather phenomenon, like in \Next.

+\ex.
+ \a.
+Es stürmt.
+ \b.
+Sie stürmten in den Saal.

+**Attested Verbs**

+- *blitzen, donnern, hageln, regnen, stürmen, wehen*

+**Examples**

+- Die Bomben hagelten auf die Stadt.
+- Seine Zähne blitzten in der Sonne.
+- Die Motoren donnerten durch die Stadt.

 ### --- [ Ø > OBJ > PBJ ] Resultative --- {.unnumbered}